 Three-day NADA/ANADA Field Alert Reports must be submitted directly to the appropriate FDA District Field Office or local FDA resident post.
 The information initially may be provided by telephone or other telecommunication means, with prompt written follow up using and the paper Form FDA 1932.
 (See 21 CFR 514.80(b)(1)).

 Currently, FDA does not have the electronic capability to share with the FDA District Office or local resident post electronic reports submitted through gateway-to gateway electronic submission or the SRP.
-If the MAH elects to submit a three-day NADA/ANADA field alert report directly to FDA’s CVM, the MAH may use the gateway-to-gateway submission, the SRP, or the paper form.
+If the Marketing Authorization Holder (MAH, also referred to as the applicant) elects to submit a three-day NADA/ANADA field alert report directly to FDA’s CVM, the MAH may use the gateway-to-gateway submission, the SRP, or the paper form.
 However, if the MAH chooses to submit this report directly to FDA’s CVM, this does not alleviate the MAH’s responsibility to submit this report (via telephone or other telecommunication means, and paper form) to the FDA District Field Office or local FDA resident post (see 21 CFR 514.80(b)(1)).

 If submitting a three-day NADA/ANADA field alert report using the paper form, we prefer that the revised Form FDA 1932 (OMB No. 0910-0284) be used.